-Sales and marketing expenses.
-Sales and marketing expenses increased by \$4.2 million, or 12.5%, to \$38.0 million from \$33.8 million, for fiscal year 2014 and 2013, respectively.
+Sales and marketing expenses increased by \$4.2 million, or 12.5% in fiscal year 2014 compared to fiscal year 2013.
 Sales and marketing expenses were 2.6% and 2.9% of net sales for fiscal year 2014 and 2013, respectively.
 The increase in absolute dollars was primarily due to an increase of \$2.3 million in compensation and benefits resulting from growth in sales and marketing personnel and an increase of \$1.1 million in advertising and marketing promotional expenses including cooperating marketing expenses.
 The decrease as a percentage of net sales was primarily due to the significant increase in net sales in fiscal year 2014.